xiaodown/karmabot/README.md

 - Give or take karma by mentioning users and using `+` or `-`
 - Query a user's karma with `@user karma`
-- "Buzzkill mode" caps karma changes per message to prevent abuse
+- "Buzzkill mode" caps karma changes per message to prevent abuse (configurable)
+- **Spam protection:** Users can only have their karma changed once every 15 seconds (configurable)
+- **Self-karma prevention:** Users cannot give themselves karma
 - Persistent storage using SQLite
-- Clean, maintainable code (better than my average)
+- Clean, maintainable codebase (better than my average at least)

 ---